Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Where It Fits Versus Alternatives

 Against raw llama.cpp, Ollama trades control for ergonomics.
-If you need obscure flags, experimental quantisations, custom builds with specific vector instructions, or integration with your own inference servers, bare llama.cpp is still the right pick.
-For the remaining ninety percent, Ollama’s layer saves hours at no perceptible cost.
+If you need obscure flags, experimental quantisations, or custom builds, bare llama.cpp is still the right pick.
+For the remaining 90%, Ollama’s layer saves hours at no perceptible cost.

 Against LM Studio, the difference is philosophical.
 LM Studio prioritises a graphical interface, is closed source, and targets users who want to explore models without touching a terminal.
 Ollama is CLI-and-API, open source, designed to drop into development workflows.
-They coexist fine: using LM Studio to discover models and Ollama to serve them from scripts is a common pattern.
+They coexist fine.

 Against vLLM, the divergence is operational. vLLM is designed for multi-user production: continuous batching, paged attention, multi-GPU, high aggregate throughput.
-Ollama is optimised for one session at a time; its concurrency is limited and its native format is GGUF rather than the native Hugging Face format.
+Ollama is optimised for one session at a time.
 To serve hundreds of concurrent users, vLLM wins without argument.
 For a developer with a model on their machine or a small team behind a reverse proxy, Ollama is more than enough.

 What “Local” Means in Practice